Biblical Theology

 Listen to this article

-Historical Background:After the Israelites’ exodus from Egypt and their journey through the wilderness, they arrived at the edge of the Promised Land.
-Moses, their leader, appointed Joshua as his successor.
-Under Joshua’s leadership, the Israelites crossed the Jordan River and began the conquest of Canaan, the land promised to them by God.
+Joshua 15 provides a detailed description of the territory allotted to the tribe of Judah as their inheritance in the Promised Land.
+The chapter lists cities and regions that together form the tribal allotment.
+Historically, after the Israelites’ exodus from Egypt and their long journey through the wilderness, they arrived at the edge of the Promised Land.
+Moses appointed Joshua as his successor, and under Joshua’s leadership the people crossed the Jordan River and began the conquest of Canaan, the land promised to them by God.

 Share this: